cmiltiadis/kaymakkin/readme.md

 The repository was put together as an [Obsidian](Apparatus/Obsidian.md) vault, and contains multiple [Markdown](Apparatus/Markdown.md) with extensive information on components of the workshop.

+Browse on [GitHub](https://github.com/cmiltiadis/kaymakkin), or download the repository and open it as an [Obsidian](Apparatus/Obsidian.md) vault.

 ![Kaymakkin|150](XIMG/logos/kaymakkin.jpg)

 # Outline